 TO: Massachusetts General Hospital Gastroenterology Patients and Families

 During the COVID-19 pandemic, Mass General Gastroenterology is continuing to provide care for our patients.
-We recommend that our patients keep their scheduled clinic appointments and do not postpone their gastrointestinal care, unless recommended by your physician.
-We are also seeing new patients for consultation.
+We recommend that our patients keep their scheduled clinic and procedure appointments and do not postpone their gastrointestinal care.
+We are also seeing new patients for consultation both in-person and by virtual visit.
 Most routine lab testing and radiology exams can be scheduled and performed.
-Our clinicians are available during normal clinic sessions, and also on a limited basis in our endoscopy units.
+Our clinicians are available during normal business hours in both clinic and endoscopy.

-For those who require in person office or procedural care, at the recommendation of your provider, we have taken the necessary precautions to ensure our space is safe for both staff and patients.
+In-person care is safe at Mass General GI and we encourage patients to keep their appointments as recommended by their provider.
+We have taken the necessary precautions to ensure our space is safe for both staff and patients.
 Below is an overview of our efforts:

 - Enhanced cleaning and disinfection of our facilities